Churchman Brook Dam

 It has a capacity of 2.24 GL for a catchment area of 16 sqkm.

+The creation of the dam was announced in March 1923 by Premier James Mitchell.
+Along with Canning Dam and Wungong Dam, it formed part of the Hills Water Supply Scheme which was intended to rectify severe water shortages in metropolitan Perth.
+Its capacity was initially estimated at 595 million gallons.

 Construction of the dam commenced in 1923 and was completed in 1929; the resident engineer was Sir Russell John Dumas.

+The dam is on the City of Armadale's heritage list, having been registered on 1 December 2008.